khrj/volte-fix/README.md

 # VoLTE-Fix
 Fixes Qualcomm VoLTE on all GSI Treble Roms

+# Note: All scripts to be run via adb on a computer

 # Usage
 ## Using install.sh
 > Note: If you're not rooted, boot into TWRP, and mount system as r/w